mike-seger/sql-commander/README.md

 # sql-commander

 An standalone SQL utility hosted within a Spring Boot application.
-The main purpose is to provide an SQL client as a single JAR file.
-It allows to access a DB in environments, where no GUI and no native clients are available.
+The main purpose is to provide an SQL client as a single file, without any external dependencies, other than Java.
+The SQL client has both a CLI and a simple web UI.
+It allows to access a DB in environments, where no DB clients are available or to which not remote DB connections are possible.

 ## Run the application
 mvn spring-boot:run